pnnl/tesp/install/Linux/Ubuntu_build.rst

 The environment variable, CXXFLAGS, does not conflict with CXXFLAGS passed to various build tools.
 Only GridLAB-D uses the CXXFLAGS environment variable, and you should not use the variable append mechanism, i.e., :$CXXFLAGS, with it.
+This variable enables all of the GridLAB-D autotest cases to pass.

 FNCS and HELICS
 ~~~~~~~~~~~~~~~